szawrowski/caitlyn/README.md

 # Caitlyn
-A general-purpose library designed to enhance productivity for everyday tasks.
+A general-purpose library designed to enhance productivity for everyday tasks.\
+Supported standard: C++17

 ## Features